-Heather Ptasznik has been representing management in employment law matters for over twenty years.
-As part of her practice, she counsels clients daily on various matters including hiring, terminations, reductions in force, leaves of absence, FMLA, workplace investigations, disability accommodation and wage and hour issues.
-Heather has successfully represented employers in all aspects of employment litigation, including discrimination and harassment claims in both state and federal courts, as well as before administrative agencies such as the EEOC and the MDCR.
-Heather also represents clients in unemployment, enforcement of non-compete covenants, and FMLA and ADA claims.
+Heather has been representing management in employment law matters for over twenty years.
+As part of her practice, she counsels clients daily on various matters including hiring, terminations, reductions in force, leaves of absence, Family Medical and Leave Act (FMLA), workplace investigations, disability accommodation and wage and hour issues.
+Heather has successfully represented employers in all aspects of employment litigation, including discrimination and harassment claims in both state and federal courts, as well as before administrative agencies such as the Equal Employment Opportunity Commission (EEOC) and the Michigan Department of Civil Rights (MDCR).
+Heather also represents clients in unemployment, enforcement of non-compete covenants, and FMLA and Americans with Disabilities Act (ADA) claims.

 In the course of providing legal advice, Heather works closely with clients to ensure they have effective, clear and comprehensive policies and procedures in place to protect themselves.
 Heather also conducts training seminars for supervisory personnel to ensure they understand the implications of their decisions.
 Heather believes it is essential that supervisory personnel understand the policies of the company, how to enforce them, and the potential legal ramifications if they fail to do so.
 She also believes when clients are proactive, they can help avoid litigation as well as distractions from their day-to-day business activities.